Alternative to the New Hampshire FAIR Plan

 Unable to Obtain Coverage?

-Many consumers opt to allow their mortgage companies to add “force placed” or “lender placed” coverage to their homes.
-The unfortunate issue is that many times the mortgage companies do not make it clear that typically these policies do not cover your personal property, loss of use or even your liability.
-They are typically insurance policies that the consumer pays for, that mostly benefits a bank and not them.
-It is without a doubt that mortgage forced policies are the lease safe option in the market.
+Many consumers opt to allow their mortgage companies to add “force-placed" or “lender-placed" coverage to their homes.
+Unfortunately, mortgage companies often fail to clearly state that these policies typically do not cover personal property, loss of use, or liability.
+They are typically insurance policies that the consumer pays for, but they mostly benefit a bank rather than the consumer.
+Mortgage-forced policies are the least safe option in the market.

-Since Nevada FAIR Plans are considered the market of last resort, consumers will be best served when they find an agent with the experience in high risk insurance as well right resources and carriers.
-Ultimately the end goal is to obtain the right coverage at a competitive price and with the right agent that can be accomplished in almost any situation.
+Since FAIR Plans are considered the market of last resort (and NH does not have one), New Hampshire consumers will be best served when they find an agent with experience in high-risk insurance as well as the right resources and carriers.
+Ultimately the end goal is to obtain the right coverage at a competitive price and with the right agent; that can be accomplished in almost any situation.

 GET A FREE QUOTE